mark-hobbs/mark-hobbs.github.io/_posts/2024-12-02-bayesian-inference.md

 where $C$ is a normalisation constant ensuring that the integral of the posterior over $\textbf{x}$ equals 1.
 In most cases, the constant can be ignored, as our primary focus is the relative probability of different parameter candidates.

-## 6. Compute the Posterior Distribution
+## 6. Computing the Posterior Distribution

 Several methods can be employed to compute the posterior distribution: